Internal Medicine Residency at TriStar Centennial Medical Center

 - Journal club (held in conjunction with evidence-based medicine meetings)

-- Mortality and Morbidity (M&M) Conference
+- Mortality and morbidity (M&M) conferences

 Resident salaries are determined on an annual basis.

-- Access to health, dental, and vision insurance on day one of employment
+- Access to health, dental and vision insurance on day one of employment

 - One-time new resident orientation stipend ($500)